MLH/Twilio-GHW-Cloud-Week/README.md

 ### Step 5: Daily challenge complete!
 Time to submit.

 You've completed the challenge for the day, high five!
-To submit the challenge, type curl --version into your terminal, and submit a screenshot [on the DevPost](https://ghw-september-day-2.devpost.com/)
+To submit the challenge, type curl --version into your terminal, and submit a screenshot on the MLH day-of form!

 ## Day 1: Lookup a phone number